myesn/awesome/README.md

 *   [mattpocock/ts-error-translator](https://github.com/mattpocock/ts-error-translator) - VSCode extension to turn TypeScript errors into plain English
 *   [justjavac/chart\_as\_a\_service](https://github.com/justjavac/chart_as_a_service) - Chart as a Service
 *   [antfu/vue-starport](https://github.com/antfu/vue-starport) - 🛰 Shared component across routes with animations
-*   [openreplay/openreplay](https://github.com/openreplay/openreplay) - Session replay and analytics tool you can "truly" self-host.
+*   [openreplay/openreplay](https://github.com/openreplay/openreplay) - Session replay and analytics tool you can self-host.
 Ideal for reproducing issues, co-browsing with users and optimizing your product.
 *   [BuilderIO/partytown](https://github.com/BuilderIO/partytown) - Relocate resource intensive third-party scripts off of the main thread and into a web worker. 🎉
 *   [unjs/nitro](https://github.com/unjs/nitro) - Create, build and deploy universal web servers.
 The open engine powering Nuxt and open to everyone.
 *   [antfu/starter-ts](https://github.com/antfu/starter-ts) - Starter template for TypeScript library